Course Reserves FAQ

-Search for your course by instructor name or course number in the catalog.
+Search for your course by instructor name or course number on the Find Course Reserves page.
 If you do not see a course record in the catalog within 5 business days of request, please contact us to confirm receipt.
 Processing times will vary and all items may not be available immediately.
 Requests will be processed as quickly as possible in the order received.
 Material requiring recall from other borrowers, or material we have to order will be available as soon as we receive them and processing is completed.
 If you have questions about the progress of your list, please contact the appropriate Service Desk.

 You can expedite processing by providing accurate and complete citations for the titles you request, as well as clear information about the course, the instructor, enrollment, and loan period information.
 The more information you can supply, the fewer questions we need to follow-up with.
 You may also expedite processing by bringing the requested library material, personal copies or an already-spiral-bound coursepack directly to a staff member at the Service Desk.

 Due to increased volume of Reserve requests, especially at the start of the semester, we regret not being able to contact each instructor regarding their list's status.

 You can make a request by submitting a “Reserve Material Purchase Request" form.
 We will notify the instructor when the material is received and available.
 If a requested title is no longer in print, we will contact the instructor to decide the next course of action.